Toyota LiteAce: 1982–1991 (R20, R30) TownAce van, MasterAce Surf van

 Toyota distributed the R20/R30 model worldwide under several names with either TownAce or MasterAce frontal styling depending on market.
 North American markets called it the "Toyota Van" (VanWagon in early press materials), while Australia referred to the vehicle as the Toyota Tarago (named after Tarago, New South Wales).
 In parts of Europe it was known as the "Toyota Space Cruiser", but in Germany, Sweden, Norway, China and some countries of Latin America it was sold as the "Toyota Model F".
 Export models were partially replaced with the Toyota Previa in 1990.

 North American market sales started in 1983 for the 1984 model year as the "Toyota Van" with styling shared with the MasterAce Surf.
 The 2.0-liter 3Y-U EFI (87 hp) came at launch, but was replaced with the 2.2-liter 4Y-E engine with 102 hp for the 1986 model year facelift.
 Rear-wheel drive versions were sold in the United States between 1983 and 1989, while four-wheel drive models were sold between 1987 and 1989.
 The four-wheel drive models came with skid plates, with manual transmission models including a transfer case with low and high ranges (automatic models lacked a low range).
 All trim levels starting in 1986 had a cornering lamp system.
 Toyota's advertising campaign referred to the passenger vans (DLX and LE trim levels) as the "Wonderwagon" while the CRG trim level was referred to as the "Cargo Van".
 Deluxe and LE (Limited Edition) versions were offered as well as an ice maker/refrigerator between the front seats.
 The Van also offered dual air conditioning, captains chairs (LE for the 1986 to 1989 model years), twin sunroofs, digital clock, satellite radio controls (LE for the 1987 to 1989 model years), fog lights (LE for the 1986 to 1989 model years with power window package), tachometer, power locks, power windows, and a tinted glass privacy package.
 LE models had color matched bumpers and front grille along with power mirrors, chrome headlight bezels, and chrome Toyota emblems.
 Base models came with black bumpers and grill with white Toyota emblems.
 Base models have the reverse lights incorporated into the tail light assembly whereas the LE models had them incorporated into the rear hatch.
 In 1986, a special EXPO86 version was available in Canada only.
 The 1986 model year Espirit model was finished in a unique light blue color with a white wave pattern on the lower half on the side profile.
-A unique bronze colored plaque was affixed to the B-pillar behind the drivers and passengers doors that said "Spirit of 86" inside a globe.
+A unique bronze colored plaque was affixed to the B-pillar behind the driver and passenger doors that said "Spirit of 86" inside a globe.